k-tomaszewski/eternal-db/README.md

 # eternal-db
 Eternal DB is an embedded time series database/data storage engine with a data retention policy based on a disk space.
 As oldest records are removed when needed to reclaim disk space, this database allows to collect data eternally.
 It gives unmatched control on a disk resource usage.
-Moreover data are easily accessible for any tools as they are kept in regular disk files on a given file system.
+Moreover, data are easily accessible for any tools as they are kept in regular disk files on a given file system.
 It's a schema-less document database as records are just JSON documents.

 Some possible use cases: